santiagohenn/ddbb-sandbox/README.md

 # Database Tables Viewer

-A Node.js web server built with Clean Architecture principles that displays MySQL database tables in a beautiful, formatted landing page.
+A Node.js web server built with Clean Architecture principles that displays MySQL database tables in a beautiful, formatted landing page for my students.

 ## 🏗️ Architecture